JingeunKim/EvoAC/README.md

 # EvoAC — Drone Search Path Planning Dataset

-A dataset for UAV (drone) search path planning over a probability map of target locations.
+A dataset for UAV search path planning over a probability map of target locations.

 ---